Varapuzha Basilica

-The Basilica of Our lady of Mount Carmel & St Joseph, popularly known as Varapuzha Basilica, is in Varapuzha, a northern suburban town of Kochi City in the Ernakulam district of Kerala state, India.
+The Basilica of Our Lady of Mount Carmel and Saint Joseph, popularly known as Varapuzha Basilica, is in Varapuzha, a northern suburban town of Kochi City in the Ernakulam district of Kerala state, India.
 It was built in 1673.
-The basilica is dedicated to Our Lady of Mount Carmel and St Joseph.
-The solemnity of the Assumption of Our Lady is celebrated as an annual sixteen-day confraternity festival, from 31 July to 15 August.
-The basilica is also famous as a pilgrimage centre in the southern part of India.
+The solemnity of the Assumption of Mary is celebrated as an annual sixteen-day confraternity festival, from 31 July to 15 August.
+The basilica is also a pilgrimage centre in the southern part of India.
 It serves as the mother church for 14 churches.

 History

 This church was the seat of the metropolitans until 1904.
 The headquarters was then shifted to the town of Ernakulam, for easier administration.
 As the original seat of the Latin bishop, the church holds a unique place in the history of Latin Catholics in the area.
-Presently the church offers solace to the faithful who gather there for the powerful intercessions of Our Lady and St. Joseph.
+Presently the church offers solace to the faithful who gather there for the powerful intercessions of Our Lady and Saint Joseph.

-In 1653 Fr.
-Mathew of St. Joseph reached Goa as a missionary.
+In 1653 Mathew of Saint Joseph reached Goa as a missionary.
 The old Varapuzha Church was built in 1673.

-On 20 February 1700 Pope Clement appointed Carmelite Missionary Fr.
-Angelus Francis as the Vicar Apostolic Malabar.
-All those who guided the life and activities of the Church from 1700 AD to 1886 AD were known as "Vicar Apostolics".
+On 20 February 1700 Pope Clement appointed the Carmelite missionary Angelus Francis as the Vicar Apostolic Malabar.
+All those who guided the life and activities of the Church from 1700 AD to 1886 AD were known as Apostolic vicars.
 On 13 March 1709 the Holy See suppressed the Malabar Vicariate, and the Varapuzha Vicariate was erected officially.
 In 1886 the Varapuzha Vicariate was raised to the status of archdiocese.
 Until 1904, Varapuzha was the official residence of the Archbishops of Varapuzha.
 From 1886 onwards the bishops took charge and care of the diocese of Varapuzha from this place named "Varapuzha".

 On 1 September 1886 the Varapuzha Vicariate was officially raised to the status of archdiocese, and Rev. Dr. Leonardo Mellano OCD was consecrated as the first archbishop of the Archdiocese of Varapuzha.

 In those years the Varapuzha Church was the only Catholic Church of this locality.
 At that time this was the home to all the Syrian Catholics of this locality.